giantswarm/cert-manager-app/README.md

 6: Update annotations and labels on Ingresses and Secrets (of type `kubernetes.io/tls`) to reflect the new API group.

 **IMPORTANT:** All references to the API group `certmanager.k8s.io` must be changed to `cert-manager.io`.
-If left unchanged, `cert-manager` will no longer reconcile them.
+These are used by `cert-manager` to indicate which resources it should interact with, and if they are left unchanged, `cert-manager` will no longer reconcile them after the app has been upgraded.

 An example secret **before** being updated: